 I can’t speak for die-hard beauty junkies who post endless pictures of their Taiwan make-up hauls, but I am a girl, I wear makeup, and I’ve lived here for almost three years now – I think I’m kind of qualified.
 Here are products I buy again and again – and buy in bulk whenever I leave Taiwan for extended amounts of time.

 KATE is by far my favored Asian drugstore cosmetics brand.
 Owned by mother label KANEBO, made in Japan, and distributed in China, HK, Taiwan, Malaysia, Singapore, Korea and Thailand – KATE products are fairly cheap, high-quality, and most importantly – come in shades other than snow-white and creamy-white or however local Taiwanese girls want their skin to look.
-My entire make-up bag is from KATE – and no, this is not a sponsored post (although KATE – feel free to hit a girl up)
+My entire make-up bag is from KATE – and no, this is not a sponsored post (although KATE – feel free to hit a girl up).
+I always go to Watson’s for my cosmetics, I don’t even know is KATE is sold at Cosmed, to be honest.

 • KATE BB Cream (500 NT): Ideal for summer-time, when you’re not looking for heavy coverage.
 I don’t even know what BB cream means, exactly – it’s like foundation, no?
 I could write an entire article about how difficult and humiliating it is to buy foundation in Taiwan as a very tan Asian: I finally Laura Mercier Smooth Flawless Finish foundation (what a name, marketing team) which I alternate with BB cream depending on how much coverage I need.
 The Kate BB cream comes in three shades, and the darkest, OC-D is what my friends and I use.